ucdavisdatalab/workshop_intro_to_remote_computing/_sources/chapters/02_connecting-to-a-server.md

 As system directories contain data and programs that are shared by all users, their contents are typically readable by all users, but can only be modified by the superuser (root).
-In other words, their permissions are typically `drwxr-xr-x.`, and the permissions of the files contained within them are typically `-rw-r--r--.` for data files and `-rwxr-xr-x.` for program and library files.
+In other words, their permissions are typically `drwxr-xr-x`, and the permissions of the files contained within them are typically `-rw-r--r--` for data files and `-rwxr-xr-x` for program and library files.
 The most relevant system directories are:

 * `/bin` and `/sbin` contain programs that are essential for operating a UNIX